VERWOOD PCC (the PCC)

 ST MICHAEL AND ALL ANGELS PARISH CENTRE, VERWOOD

 A cash security deposit will be due on booking.
+Once this deposit payment is made, the booking is confirmed.
 This will be repaid upon application within 28 days of the end of the hire period, less any cancellation fee, or costs incurred as a result of a breach of any of these conditions or of rectifying any damage caused during the hire period.
 The PCC is the sole arbiter of what charges are appropriate to cover any additional costs incurred.

 - Re-arrangement of booking

 The PCC reserves the right to re-arrange bookings and will minimise inconvenience by giving Hirers as much notice as possible.
-If it is necessary for a one-off event to be cancelled a full refund will be made of the deposit, but no further payment will be due or payable.
+If it is necessary for a one-off event to be cancelled prior to the event date, a full refund will be made of the deposit, but no further payment will be due or payable.